wacncontent/CustomizeTool/output/articles/storage/storage-powershell-guide-full.md

 This section shows you how to access Azure Storage via PowerShell in 5 minutes.

-**New to Azure:** Get a Microsoft Azure subscription and a Microsoft account associated with that subscription.
-For information on Azure purchase options, see [Free Trial](http://azure.microsoft.com/pricing/free-trial/), [Purchase Options](http://azure.microsoft.com/pricing/purchase-options/), and [Member Offers](http://azure.microsoft.com/pricing/member-offers/) (for members of MSDN, Microsoft Partner Network, and BizSpark, and other Microsoft programs).
+**New to Azure:** Get a Windows Azure subscription and a Microsoft account associated with that subscription.
+For information on Azure purchase options, see [Trial](/pricing/1rmb-trial/), [Purchase Options](/pricing/overview/), and [Member Offers](http://azure.microsoft.com/pricing/member-offers/) (for members of MSDN, Microsoft Partner Network, and BizSpark, and other Microsoft programs).

-See [Manage Accounts, Subscriptions, and Administrative Roles](https://msdn.microsoft.com/library/azure/hh531793.aspx) for more information about Azure subscriptions.
+See [Manage Accounts, Subscriptions, and Administrative Roles](https://msdn.microsoft.com/zh-cn/library/azure/hh531793.aspx) for more information about Azure subscriptions.

-**After creating a Microsoft Azure subscription and account:**
+**After creating a Windows Azure subscription and account:**

 1. Download and install [Azure PowerShell](http://go.microsoft.com/?linkid=9811175&clcid=0x409).
 2. Start Windows PowerShell Integrated Scripting Environment (ISE): In your local computer, go to the **Start** menu.
 Type **Administrative Tools** and click to run it.
 In the **Administrative Tools** window, right-click **Windows PowerShell ISE**, click **Run as Administrator**.